EGFR Inhibitor AZD9291 (Osimertinib) and Monoclonal antibodies (Necitumumab) side effects and best dosing for Lung Cancer

 This study looks at experimental immunotherapy combination: necitumumab and osimertinib in treating Stage IV or Recurrent lung cancer

 This phase I trial studies the side effects and best dose of necitumumab when given together with osimertinib in treating patients with EGFR-mutant non-small cell lung cancer that is stage IV or has come back (recurrent) and who have progressed on a previous EGFR tyrosine kinase inhibitor.
-Monoclonal antibodies, such as necitumumab, may block tumor growth in different ways by targeting certain cells.
+Immunotherapy with necitumumab, may induce changes in body's immune system and may interfere with the ability of tumor cells to grow and spread.
 Osimertinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Giving necitumumab with osimertinib may be a better treatment for EGFR-mutant non-small cell lung cancer.

 A Phase I Trial of AZD9291 and Necitumumab in EGFR-Mutant Non-Small Cell Lung Cancer After Progression on a Previous EGFR Tyrosine Kinase Inhibitor